-Students will plan, draft, edit, revise, rewrite, publish, and market their novel in this 36 week course.
+Students will plan, draft, edit, revise, rewrite, publish, and market their novel in this 40-week course (including breaks).
 They will also create a video book trailer as part of their marketing plan as well.

 “Write in a book what you see, and send it to the seven churches… Therefore write the things that you have seen, and the things which are, and the things that will take place after these things.” — Revelation 1:11, 19